aquasecurity/trivy/docs/docs/advanced/air-gap.md

 Then, tell Trivy to use the local VEX Repository:

-1. Locate you [Trivy VEX configuration file](https://aquasecurity.github.io/trivy/latest/docs/supply-chain/vex/repo/#configuration-file) by running `trivy vex repo init`.
-Make the following changes to the file:
+1. Locate your [Trivy VEX configuration file](../supply-chain/vex/repo/#configuration-file) by running `trivy vex repo init`.
+Make the following changes to the file.
 1. Disable the default VEX Hub repo (`enabled: false`)
-1. Add your internal VEX Hub repository as a [custom repository](https://aquasecurity.github.io/trivy/latest/docs/supply-chain/vex/repo/#custom-repositories) with the URL pointing to your local server (e.g `url: https://server.local`).
+1. Add your internal VEX Hub repository as a [custom repository](../supply-chain/vex/repo/#custom-repositories) with the URL pointing to your local server (e.g `url: https://server.local`).

-### Authentication
+#### Authentication

-If your server requires authentication, you can configure it as described in the [VEX Repository Authentication document](https://aquasecurity.github.io/trivy/latest/docs/supply-chain/vex/repo/#authentication).
+If your server requires authentication, you can configure it as described in the [VEX Repository Authentication document](../supply-chain/vex/repo/#authentication).

 ## Manual cache population